Many people's lives look good on paper but in reality involve significant struggle:

 emotion/mood regulation

-I am available for therapy sessions for Washington State residents via video-conference/phone.
-In my experience, and according to the research, remote sessions are equally impactful to in person meetings.
+I am available for sessions with Washington State residents via video-conference/phone.
+In my experience, and according to the research, remote sessions are equally impactful as in person meetings.

 I'm a Licensed Psychologist in Washington State: License PY60382108.